-Lightstream's countermeasure playbooks automate responses to most known and unknown exploits and vulnerabilities and are improved with every SOC analyst action.
-As needed, our SOC analysts works with customers to implement short term remediation actions, such as blocking IP-ranges, shutting down hardware, patching software, or re-imaging machines.
+Lightstream's countermeasure playbooks automate responses to most known exploits and vulnerabilities and provide processes for handling previously unseen (unknown) events.
+These playbooks are continuously updated and improved to build knowledge from interactions and event handling.
+Our job doesn't end at identifying the incident - our SOC analysts work with you to implement short term remediation actions, such as blocking IP-ranges, shutting down hardware, patching software, or re-imaging machines, while our security strategy program assist with making long-term strategic mitigations based on our unparalleled industry experience.